marcinguy/pscanner-nc/README.md

 ## Description

 Parallel IP scanner with progressbar and SSL support.
-Cut the scan time based on the amount of the Core installed on your computer.
+Cut the scan time based on the amount of the cores installed on your computer.

 ## Dependencies